Whether you serve a bowlful for dinner or as a precursor to your entrée, Zuppa Toscana’s hearty blend of sausages and veggies hits the spot!

 Instructions

-- Heat a drizzle of olive oil in a medium pot or pan on MEDIUM.
-Split open the casing of the Italian sausage and break up the meat with a spoon.
-Cook until browned.
-Add the minced garlic and diced onion.
+- Heat the of olive oil in a medium pot or pan over medium heat.
+Split open the casing of the Italian sausage and break the meat apart with a spoon.
+Cook until browned, then add the minced garlic and diced onion.
 Cook for 1 minute.

 - Peel the potato and cut into cubes.

-- Pour the chicken stock into the pan with the sausage and bring to a boil over HIGH heat.
-Season with salt, pepper, and chili flakes.
-Add the potatoes.
-Boil them until fork tender, about 10–20 minutes.
+- Pour the chicken stock into the pan with the sausage and bring it to a boil over high heat.
+Season with salt, pepper, chili flakes, and thyme.
+Add the potatoes and boil them until fork-tender, around 10 to 20 minutes.

-- Once the potatoes are tender, reduce the heat and add the diced cabbage.
-Slice the smoked sausage and add to the soup.
-Pour in the coconut cream and let the soup cook for 5 minutes on MED-HIGH heat.
+- Once the potatoes are tender, lower the heat and add the chopped cabbage.
+Slice the smoked sausage and add it to the soup.
+Pour in the coconut cream and let the soup simmer for 5 minutes on medium-high heat.

 - Season the soup with salt and pepper and transfer to a bowl.